 Arranging business insurance requires careful consideration.
 Sums insured, gross profit and indemnity limits need to be carefully considered and discussed at length with your broker to understand the future impact on your business.
 Of course price is important but arranging inadequate insurance can be more costly in the long term.

-Here at Champion Insurance Brokers, we are committed to delivering best practice, by drawing on our industry knowledge and highlighting areas for consideration to allow you to set appropriate levels of cover for your business.
+Here at Champion Insurance Group, we are committed to delivering best practice, by drawing on our industry knowledge and highlighting areas for consideration to allow you to set appropriate levels of cover for your business.
 We work closely with our clients to explain the terms and ultimately arrange optimum cover for your needs, ensuring that you and your business are adequately protected.